 Logo with black background, white and red text reading "ADHD coached".

-Hi, this is ADHDCoached & Astrid here - Referral only
+Hi, this is ADHDCoached & Astrid here

 In 2017, I started working with my own ADHD coach.
 After a promotion and a job change, I realised that coaching and support for people like me in mid-career for millennial professionals was nearly impossible to find.
 So I decided to become that person for others in 2019.